 There is a romantic quality to the ocean.
 It’s vast, beautiful, and awe-inspiring.
-It’s no surprise that many couples are drawn to it and choose the beach for their engagement sessions and weddings.
+It’s no surprise that many couples are drawn to it and choose the beach for their couple portraits before the wedding shoot and weddings.
 Shooting on the sand and in front of the ocean offers a lot of potential for striking and stunning images.
 However, shooting beach wedding photography can also be a challenge.

 Beach Wedding Photography

 Inclement weather, sand in your camera, and the constant shifting of light can all be roadblocks you encounter when trying to take your photos.
-To help with this, here are 8 beach wedding photography tips to help make your images stand out.
+As an online photo editing company, we connect with wedding photographers worldwide to talk about the things that challenge them most.
+To help with any difficult shooting scenarios you might face, here are 8 beach wedding photography tips to help make your images stand out.

 1. Determine the Schedule